jcorporation/myMPD/docs/040-debug.md

 - Reset loglevel: `unset MYMPD_LOGLEVEL`

 !!! note
-    Use [systemd-run](030-running.md#manual-startup), if you use a distribution with systemd
+    Use [systemd-run](030-running.md#manual-startup), if you use a distribution with systemd.

 ### Get logs from running myMPD

-You can set the log level in the Maintenance dialog to `debug` and get the output from your logging service, for systemd it is: `journalctl -fu mympd`.
+You can set the log level in the Maintenance dialog to `debug` and get the output from your logging service.

+- Systemd: `journalctl -fu mympd`
+- Syslog: `tail -f /var/log/messages` (or the logfile for facility `daemon`)

 ## Webbrowser logging